 Julianne Mulvey grew up in Alaska, California and Texas.
 After getting her business degree, she made her way to Manhattan to work as an investment banker specializing in M&A and Project Finance before refocusing on her passions.
 In addition to her work at Westport Writers’ Workshop, Julianne is also an editor for a large education consulting company and teaches at SoulCycle.
 Julianne lives in Connecticut with her husband, three children, two dogs, and two cats.
 She appreciates sarcasm and beautiful sentences.

 Julie Sarkissian is the author of Dear Lucy, published by Simon and Schuster and nominated for the Dylan Thomas Prize.
-Her essays, short fiction and book reviews have appeared in The New York Times, Tin House, The Huffington Post, The New York Observer, Flavorwire, and Westport Magazine, among others.
-Born and raised in Southern California, she has a BA in English from Princeton, where she won the Leyone Francis Page award for her thesis, and an MFA from The New School.
-She is a writing coach, manuscript editor, and writing instructor across all genres at the Westport Writers’ Workshop.
-Through their outreach program, she has run workshops for nonprofits such as temporary housing shelters, English language schools, and for differently-abled adults.
-She is Co-coordinator with Liz Matthews of the Westport Writers’ Workshop Pitch & Publish Conference.
+Her essays, short fiction, and book reviews have appeared in The New York Times, Tin House, The Huffington Post, The New York Observer, and Flavorwire, among others.
+Born and raised in Southern California, she has a BA in English from Princeton and an MFA from The New School.